wey-gu/nebula-up/README.md

 ~/.nebula-up/nebula-br-restore-full.sh BACKUP_2022_05_08_11_38_08
 ```

-Note, you could also browser files in MinIO with from http://127.0.0.1:19000 with user: `minioadmin`, password: `minioadmin`.
+Note, you could also browser files in MinIO with from http://127.0.0.1:9001 with user: `minioadmin`, password: `minioadmin`.

+> Note, thanks to the sponsorship of Microsoft, we have a demo site of Nebula-UP on Azure: you could visit the MinIO site here: http://nebula-demo.siwei.io:9001 .

 --------------------------------------------